DevExpress-Examples/out-of-maintenance-how-to-create-a-custom-xtramessagebox-with-the-extended-functionality-t229906/Readme.md

 <!-- default file list end -->
 # How to create a custom XtraMessageBox with the extended functionality

+<p><strong>Important note.</strong></p>

-**Starting with version _15.2_, we implemented the **XtraMessageBoxArgs.Showing** event that is designed to customize the dialog form before it is shown.
+Starting with version _15.2_, we implemented the **XtraMessageBoxArgs.Showing** event that is designed to customize the dialog form before it is shown.
 This allows you to disable/enable buttons, specify the form's start position etc. Also, in version _18.1_, we introduced the **Auto Close** feature for the **XtraMessageBox** dialog.
-Use the **XtraMessageBoxArgs.AutoCloseOptions** to customize it.**
+Use the **XtraMessageBoxArgs.AutoCloseOptions** to customize it.

+## ***If you still prefer the custom approach described below, please clarify why the built-in solution is not suitable for you.
+Just click   [here](https://www.devexpress.com/Support/Center/Question/Create) to submit a ticket to our Support Center.***

 For earlier versions: